Northeastern Huskies women's ice hockey: Notable alumni

 Witt came to Northeastern University in 1996 from Canton High School in Canton, Massachusetts.
 In hockey she played on the Assabet Valley Club team for four years while they won two National Championships.
-In her freshman year, she helped the Huskies to a 27-9 season and the 1997 ECAC Championship.
+In her freshman year, she helped the Huskies to a 27–9 season and the 1997 ECAC Championship.
 Witt scored two goals, including the game winner, in the 3–2 title win over New Hampshire and as a rookie was named the tournament MVP.
 She led the team in scoring that season with 24 goals.

 In Witt's sophomore season she led the team in scoring once again with 32 goals, and her 58 points (ranked in the nation's top 10).
-She was a nominee for the Patty Kazmaier Award.
-She was also voted All-ECAC.
-The team went 26-6-5 and qualified for the ECAC Tournament and the semifinals of the first ever women's hockey National Championship.
+She was a nominee for the Patty Kazmaier Award and was voted All-ECAC.
+The team went 26–6–5 and qualified for the ECAC Tournament and the semifinals of the first ever women's hockey National Championship.

 As a junior, Witt led NU with 27 goals, and was in the nation's top 10 in scoring.
 Once again, she was a Kazmaier nominee.
-The team went 25-7-3 and went on to the ECAC Tournament.
-Witt captained Northeastern's 1999–2000 team to a 22-9-3 season and another post-season appearance.
+The team went 25–7–3 and went on to the ECAC Tournament.
+Witt captained Northeastern's 1999–2000 team to a 22–9–3 season and another post-season appearance.
 She led NU in scoring with 30 goals for the fourth consecutive year.
 In terms of scoring, was in the nation's top 10, and was voted All-ECAC.
 Also, for the third year in a row she was a Kazmaier candidate.
 On February 10, 2010, she was inducted into the Women's Beanpot Hall of Fame.
 The induction honors her performance as a player for Northeastern in the annual tournament featuring the four Boston-area women's hockey teams.
 The ceremony was held prior to the Beanpot Championship game at Harvard's Bright Center.